andy-byers/CalicoDB/doc/design.md

 See [shm file](#shm-file) for details.

 ### Env
-The env construct handles platform-specific filesystem operations and I/O.
+The `Env` construct handles platform-specific filesystem operations and I/O.
 Users can override classes in [`calicodb/env.h`](../include/calicodb/env.h).
 Then, a pointer to the custom `Env` object can be passed to the database when it is opened.
-See [`fake_env.h`](../utils/fake_env.h) for an example that stores the database files in memory.
+See [`fake_env.h`](../utils/fake_env.h) for an example that stores the database files in memory for test reproducibility.

 ### Pager
 The pager module provides in-memory caching for database pages read by the `Env`.
 It is the pager's job to maintain consistency between database pages on disk and in memory, and to coordinate with the WAL.
+In this design, the pager is never allowed to write directly to the database file.
+Instead, modified pages are flushed to the WAL on commit or eviction from the cache.

 ### Tree
 CalicoDB trees are similar to table B-trees in SQLite3.